blackboldse/javascript-oop-tut/README.md

 ### Inheritance

+Class inheritance is a feature that enables certain classes to tak all the methods and properties of another one(parent class) and makes it possible to extend the parent class by adding more:
 A class can <strong>extend</strong> another class, and objects initialized using that class inherit all the methods of both classes.

 ```js